Safe sleep for your baby

 - Dress your baby in light sleep clothes.
 Remove any strings or ties from his pajamas and keep his head uncovered.
 A blanket sleeper can keep your baby warm without covering his head or face.
 Keep the room at a temperature that’s comfortable for you.
 If your baby is sweating or his chest feels hot, he may be overheated.

 - Give your baby a pacifier for naps and at bedtime.
 Pacifiers may help protect against SIDS.
-If you’re breastfeeding, wait until your baby is 1 month old or until she’s used to breastfeeding before giving her a pacifier.
+AAP recommends that if you’re breastfeeding, wait until your baby is 1 month old before using a pacifier.
 If your baby won’t take a pacifier, don’t force it.
 It’s OK if the pacifier falls out of your baby’s mouth during sleep.
 Don’t hang the pacifier around your baby’s neck or attach the pacifier to your baby’s clothing or a stuffed animal.

 - Don’t use products, such as special mattresses or wedges, that claim to reduce the risk of SIDS.
 There is no evidence that they do.